How to Fix Timer not advancing on Speed Queen TR7000WN (Top Load)

 How Much Does This Repair Cost?

-Replacing a faulty timer on a Speed Queen TR7000WN typically costs $30–$80 in parts when tackling the repair yourself.
+Replacing a faulty timer on a Speed Queen TR7000WN typically costs $30–$80 in parts if you’re handling the repair yourself.
 A professional service call for the same fix usually runs $150–$300, including labor and parts.
-By going the DIY route, you can potentially save over $100 on this straightforward repair.
+By going the DIY route, you can save over $100 on this straightforward repair.

 Frequently Asked Questions